 The Group through its subsidiary, IGN, performs designated supply obligations, including ensuring the LNG Terminal is operational at all times by providing baseload LNG deliveries (around four conventional LNG cargoes per year until 2024).
 To ensure the fulfilment of this obligation, IGN has a contract with Equinor, valid until 2024, to purchase the requisite annual LNG cargoes.
 IGN is receiving state aid for the price difference between the contracted price and the local market price as well as for technical losses that exceed the losses of other terminal users in addition to the financial costs of the long term contract guarantee.
 The Government has approved the volumes of the annual LNG deliveries for the uninterrupted operation of the LNG Terminal for the period between 2016-2020.
 This decision is expected to be renewed in IGN's favour for the following period (2021-2024).
-There is a risk that, if the Government considers the local market is able to ensure the uninterrupted operation of the LNG Terminal, the Government may decrease the annual volume of LNG deliveries provided by IGN as designated supplier or decide not to renew the duration of the designated supplier model from 2021 to 2024.
+There is a risk that, if the Government may decrease the annual volume of LNG deliveries provided by IGN as designated supplier or decide not to renew the duration of the designated supplier model from 2021 to 2024.
 If IGN's appointment is not renewed or extended for 2021-2024 or if the volumes of the deliveries decrease, IGN may face increased costs which could have a material adverse effect on the Group's business, results of operations and financial condition.